leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Copy an object
-A simple way to copy object on LeoFS same bucket or different bucket We should use this method than by using the ``exists`` method. we are checking presence of copied object.
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#copyObject(java.lang.String, java.lang.String, java.lang.String, java.lang.String)).
+A simple way to copy object on LeoFS same bucket or different bucket we should use this method than by using the ``exists`` method. we are checking presence of copied object.
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#copyObject(java.lang.String, java.lang.String, java.lang.String, java.lang.String)).

 ```java
    // File copy bucket internally